-- In October 2016 the Company issued a 5-year Eurobond denominated in Euro with a notional amount of €375 million. - In July 2017, the Company issued an additional €74.53 million guaranteed notes due 14 October 2021, which were consolidated and form a single series with the €375 million guaranteed notes. - In October 2019 the Company issued a Eurobond denominated in Euro with a notional amount of €500 million.
+- In October 2016 the Company issued a 5-year Eurobond denominated in Euro with a notional amount of 6375 million - In July 2017, the Company issued an additional €74.53 million guaranteed notes due 14 October 2021, which were consolidated and form a single series with the €375 million guaranteed notes. - In October 2019 the Company issued a Eurobond denominated in Euro with a notional amount of €500 million.
 The notes mature in October 2024.
 Part of the proceeds of the issue were used for the partial prepayment of the €449.53 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of €248.4 million were accepted.
-The premium cost and other expenses for the tender offer was €24.6 million, included in other expenses of the statement of comprehensive income for the year ended on 31 December 2019.

-- The consolidated single series notes of €449.53 million consisting of the October 2016 notes of €375 million and the July 2017 notes of €74.53 million were partially prepaid in October 2019 with the proceeds of the new Eurobond issue of €500 million.
+The premium cost and other expenses for the tender offer was €24.6 million, included in other expenses of the statement of comprehensive income for the year ended on 31 December 2019. - The consolidated single series notes of €449.53 million consisting of the October 2016 notes of €375 million and the July 2017 notes of €74.53 million were partially prepaid in October 2019 with the proceeds of the new Eurobond issue of €500 million.
 The balance of the notes as at 31 December 2019 and 31 December 2020 was €201 million, which was fully repaid in October 2021 upon maturity. - On October 12, 2020 the Company issued an additional amount of €99.9 million which were consolidated and form a single series with the €500 million Eurobond guaranteed notes maturing in October 2024.

-Since incorporation and up to the date of signing the financial statements, the Company has raised a total of \notin 4,147 million.
-As at 31 December 2022 the indebtedness balance outstanding amounted to \notin 596 million.
+Since incorporation and up to the date of signing the financial statements, the Company has raised a total of €4,147 million.
+As at 31 December 2023 the indebtedness balance outstanding amounted to €598 million.
 The Company's indebtedness is guaranteed by HELLENiQ ENERGY Holdings S.A.
 (Parent Company) and Hellenic Petroleum R.S.S.O.P.P.
-S.A., following the demerger by way of hive-down as mentioned above.
+S.A..